BarbeMCR/mlmcr/README.md

 **What if I make some mistake in the code?**

 Good luck.
 You are gonna need it.
-When something like a syntax error is found, the file that is being parsed will display an error message.
-Based on when the error appeared, you may be hinted towards a specific section of the file.
-Other than that, there isn't much else aiding you.
-But, if you are programming on the interpreter, the culprit line will be immediately identifiable, as the code throws an error after entering the instruction.
+While it is shown what the culprit instruction is, you will not generally receive any hint regarding the nature of the error.
+Moreover, if you make a mistake in a subroutine or function, the error will appear only when you call it.
+This might lead you to believe the mistake lies in the JUMP/CALL instruction shown by the interpreter.
+Always double-check the subroutine(s) or function(s) referenced by JUMP/CALL instructions.

 **How do I comment the code?**